 Amelia Telford

-When Amelia Telford graduated high school in 2012, the young Aboriginal and South Sea Islander woman from Bundjalung country (in Australia’s New South Wales) decided to take a bit of time away from her studies and focus on climate change — inspired by coastal erosion in her hometown — instead.
-The following year she took on the role of Indigenous coordinator for the Australian Youth Climate Coalition, Australia’s largest youth-run organization, aimed at building a movement of young people leading solutions to the climate crisis.
-While there, Telford developed a program that supports Aboriginal and Torres Strait Islander young people in leading roles in climate action and in efforts to run sustainability projects in their local communities.
+The following year, she took on the role of Indigenous coordinator for the Australian Youth Climate Coalition, Australia’s largest youth-run organization, which aims to build a movement of young people leading solutions to climate change.
+While there, Telford developed a program that supports Aboriginal and Torres Strait Islander young people in taking on leadership roles in climate action and in implementing sustainability projects in their local communities.

 In 2014, Telford was named the National Aborigines and Islanders Day Observance Committee’s (NAIDOC) Youth of the Year, followed by both Young Environmentalist of the Year for Australia’s Bob Brown Foundation and Australian Geographic’s Young Conservationist of the Year in 2015.
+Today, she is the director of Common Threads, a First Nations-led organization that harnesses the power of First Nations leadership, advocacy, and change-making to achieve transformative change.

 Levi Sucre Romero